-Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Former CIA Officer
+Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Retired CIA Officer

 — James Woods (@RealJamesWoods) April 17, 2018

-While the war of words between Trump and Brennan continues, there is another CIA-related issue that might also be of interest the American people.
+While the war of words between Trump and Brennan continues, there is another CIA-related issue that might also be of interest to the American people.
 Gina Haspel’s nomination to become director of the CIA is lingering in the Senate, and America’s foremost foreign intelligence agency is still without a leader.
-What makes the matter unusual is the fact that former CIA Director Brennan, former Director of National Intelligence James Clapper, former CIA Director Michael Hayden, and former Deputy Director of the CIA Michael Morell, all of whom have mercilessly criticized President Trump, have all endorsed Ms. Haspel to become the next Director of the CIA.
-As some might say, “That’s American politics for you.”
+What makes the matter unusual is the fact that former CIA Director Brennan, former Director of National Intelligence James Clapper, former CIA Director Michael Hayden, and former Deputy Director of the CIA Michael Morell, all of whom have mercilessly criticized President Trump, have all endorsed Ms. Haspel to become the next director of the CIA.
+As some might say, “that’s American politics for you.”